Financial support & concessions

 Contact your local council for details.

 The NSW Government funds rebate programs for eligible pensioners on electricity and gas.
-Detailed information about these programs is available from NSW Trade & Investment and your local supplier.
+Detailed information about these programs is available from Department of Industry and your local supplier.

 Rebates you may be eligible for include the: